How does ECFS define belonging and inclusion?

 - The Latinx Youth Conference

-Who leads DEI work at the School?
+Who leads belonging and inclusion work at the School?

 Each of the four divisions has dedicated, full-time BSI Leads who work with the School’s faculty, staff, students, parents, and Board of Trustees.
-The Department of Belonging and Social Impact members serve as leaders in promoting and developing the School’s capacity to create and sustain an inclusive and just community.
+The Department of Belonging and Social Impact members serve as leaders in promoting and developing the School’s capacity to create and sustain an inclusive and supportive community.
 The team is charged with working on a divisional and an all school level to oversee the development of social and academic programs designed to support all constituents.

 The BSI team’s impact on the school is far-reaching.
-They consult on curriculum; plan school-wide DEI-related programming like assemblies, events, and professional development for staff and faculty; train affinity group facilitators to lead anti-bias identity development work; collaborate with the Ethics and Tech teams to provide responsive community programming; serve on divisional leadership teams and student support teams; participate in the hiring process; organize youth leadership conferences; and support our students as they grapple with issues of identity and as they define their role in their community.
+They consult on curriculum; plan school-wide belonging-related programming like assemblies, events, and professional development for staff and faculty; train affinity group facilitators to lead anti-bias identity development work; collaborate with the Ethics and Tech teams to provide responsive community programming; serve on divisional leadership teams and student support teams; participate in the hiring process; organize youth leadership conferences; and support our students as they grapple with issues of identity and as they define their role in their community.

-What are DEI learning goals?
+What are belonging and inclusion learning goals?

-- Diversity — Students will recognize the diversity of people in the world, be able to identify differences and commonalities, express interest in the lived experiences of others, and develop genuine connections with others.
+- Connection — Students will recognize the diversity of people in the world, be able to identify differences and commonalities, express interest in the lived experiences of others, and develop genuine connections with others.

 - Justice — Students will be aware of bias and injustice, both individual and systemic, will understand the short and long-term impact of injustice, and will know about those who have fought for more fairness and justice in our world.